Nilotica Shea butter: The 3 most important things buyers need to know

 3. Nilotica Shea butter nourishes opportunities for women in East Africa.

 Shea butter production and processing is predominately female.
 Women farmers adopt traditional methods of wet extraction.
 The basic processing of Nilotica Shea butter goes as follows.
 Women pick the Shea nuts from the Shea tree which are then cracked, roasted and pounded to extract the butter.
+In this particular case of farmers in Northern Uganda, they cold-press the cracked nuts, which prevents the nutrients from burning.
 Women knead the paste and purify it by boiling it in water until the fresh Shea butter rises to the surface.
 The traditional method for extraction by water does not add solvents or harsh chemicals, maintaining the valuable vitamins A and E.

 Shea trees grow on land that is either owned by men or the State, meaning women farmers must request a permit to access land.
 Exclusionary legislations and gendered biases that govern the value chain organisation sideline women from opportunities to engage with stakeholders in the most profitable nodes of the value chain.
 On the positive side, African states are engaging in political efforts towards gender inclusiveness manifested in national policy strategies and making amendments of exclusionary legislations.